OrigamiAyc/Operating-System/lab_1/Lab 01 summary.md

 ## While committing

-Remember that on MacOS, there's NO embedded FTP file installed, so use a Ubuntu (not xUbuntu) to commit your homework
+Remember that on MacOS, there's NO embedded FTP file installed, so use a Ubuntu (not xUbuntu) to commit your homework.
+The server is in the <font color=red>'files'</font> app, like the screenshot attached in this folder.